Bingo Bango: Critical and commercial reception

-Matt Hendrickson from Rolling Stone called "Bingo Bango" an "a calypso romp," whilst Alice Fisher of The Observer described it as "riotous".
+Matt Hendrickson from Rolling Stone called "Bingo Bango" an "a calypso romp," while Alice Fisher of The Observer described it as "riotous".
 In a review for MetroActive, Michelle Goldberg praised the song's "brilliant melding" between the different genres.
 She claimed it was done with a "gleeful naturalness so that the foreign sounds never sound like superfluous spice."
 On the other hand, British music magazine NME was extremely negative, stating:

 The orchestral rendition received a favorable review from The Independent's Andy Gill, who labelled it a "delicate, sugarplum-fairy re-imagining."
 He further wrote: "[The re-arrangement] becomes as unashamedly widescreen as a Spielberg film score by John Williams, speeding up as it goes along like a Greek or Cossack dance – just one benefit of its being freed from sequencer rhythms."

 Commercially, "Bingo Bango" achieved moderate success.
-On 29 July 2000, the song topped the Billboard Dance Club Songs chart and stayed there for two consecutive weeks.
+On 29 July 2000, the song topped the Billboard Dance Club Play chart and stayed there for two consecutive weeks.
 It was the duo's third No. 1 on the chart, following "Red Alert" and "Rendez-Vu", both in 1999.
 "Bingo Bango" later peaked at No. 7 on its year-end edition of 2000.
 It also peaked at No. 13 in the United Kingdom and No. 99 in Netherlands.
 In 2004, MTV Dance ranked the song at No. 65 in their Top 100 Ibiza Anthems list.
 The results were voted by various industrial disc jockeys and artists.